C3realGuy/HideMod/README.md

 To-Do:
+- on like automatic reload of page
+- Remove unlike text from posts with hide
+- as soon as wedge adds a similar hook for quote_fast_done im going to rewrite the hole code
 - Plugin icon
 - Better Html
-- block unlike?!
-- on like automatic reload of page
-- as soon as wedge adds a similar hook for quote_fast_done im going to rewrite the hole code